How to Get Help with Tax Debt

 As mentioned, the CRA will only accept 100% of the amount owed to it during a payment plan negotiation.
 However, if you are not able to afford the full tax debt, there may be an option available to you.

-A consumer proposal is a legal process through which you make an offer to all your unsecured creditors to repay a portion of what you owe in exchange for the rest of the debt being eliminated.
+A financial proposal is a legal process through which you make an offer to all your unsecured creditors to repay a portion of what you owe in exchange for the rest of the debt being eliminated.
 If the creditors that are owed 50% of the outstanding debt or more agree to accept the terms of the proposal, then all unsecured creditors are bound by the proposal.
-A consumer proposal can include tax debt owed to the CRA.
+A financial proposal can include tax debt owed to the CRA.

 What are the options to deal with CRA Tax Issues?